Japjappedulap/Catan/README.md

 - `CLAY` = Clay

 ## Why this?
 The maps generated aren't always perfect, but they're getting as close as ever to perfection.
 The distribution of dice numbers across the resources is extremely balanced.
-The positioning of all tiles is done such that no place is favored over the other, there is no *really good* spot, most of them are equally good, and equally balanced.
+The positioning of all tiles is done such that no place is favored over the other, there is no *really good* spot, most of them are equally good and equally balanced.
 Of course, it's still the rolled dice which dictates the game, but at least, the map is balanced.

 #### Still missing
 Even if the tiles placement is great, there is a single lacking feature.
 The harbor :anchor: configurations.
 You can still place the tiles rotated as you want, to make the entire map more enjoyable, just don't overdo it.